Skip to Content

 cause the digestive system to slow down.
 The muscles that push food down the

-esophagus also move more slowly during pregnancy.
-Also, as the uterus
+esophagus also move more slowly when you are pregnant.
+And as the uterus

-grows, it pushes on the stomach and sometimes forces stomach acid up into the
+grows, it pushes on the stomach.
+This can sometimes force stomach acid up into the

 they rarely cause complications, such as inflammation of the esophagus